Hobby, Recreation, Social Clubs & Groups

 International Folk Dancers of Richland

-The International Fold Dancers of Richland has been around for over 50 years.
+The International Fold Dancers of Richland has been around for over 60 years.
 This group performs traditional folk dances from the Philippines, South America, Europe, Japan, and more.
-If you are interested in joining this group then attend one of their meetings on Thursdays from 7:30 to 8 p.m. at the Richland Community Center.
+They hold weekly dances on Thursdays from 7 p.m. to 9 p.m. at the Richland Community Center. $4 cover charge.

 Square Dancing